The yachting°com Sailing Guide to Italy

 Weather and climatic conditions

-You will experience the hot, southerly wind known as Sirocco mainly to the south of Sardinia, Sicily, and the Italian mainland.
-This can also reach storm strength and lasts for 2–5 days.
+You will experience the hot, southerly wind known as the Sirocco mainly to the south of Sardinia, Sicily, and the Italian mainland.
+This can also reach storm strength and lasts for 2-5 days.
 As it blows from the Sahara, it often contains particles of red sand.
 The Bora can last up to 22 days and primarily affects the northern Adriatic Sea.
 It is felt most in the winter and blows from the north.

 Other yachting areas in Italy